 Historically one of the oldest varietals, Gamay Noir is most popularly grown in the Beaujolais and Loire Valley regions of France.
 Much like those two regions, the rich soil composition and cooler climate of the Beamsville Bench create an ideal growing environment for the varietal to thrive.

-While the 2016 vintage was aged for 14 months in oak, our winemaker Philip Dowell used an older, more neutral oak to preserve this Gamay’s natural fruit-driven character.
+While the 2019 vintage was aged for 9 months in both French and American oak, our winemaker, Philip Dowell, used an older, more neutral oak to preserve this Gamay’s natural fruit-driven character.
 A brilliant ruby in colour, this wine is elegant and approachable for all palates.

 |Release Date||Alcohol||Residual Sugar||Cases|